 Step 1: Complete Training

-Though many employers require only a high school diploma or the equivalent for employment, some employers and state agencies require formalized training.
-Training courses, which last approximately three months, often address pesticide safety and general use of pesticides.
+Though many employers require only a high school diploma or the equivalent for employment, some employers and state agencies require formal training.
+Training courses, which tend to last approximately three months, often address pesticide safety and general use of pesticides.
 New pest control technicians also might need to complete on-the-job training.

-- Acquire bookkeeping and general business skills.
-Individuals who hope to work for themselves must be able to perform business-related tasks.
-One might take classes in bookkeeping or business management to prepare for these duties.
+Keep in mind that individuals who hope to work for themselves must be able to perform business-related tasks.
+For that reason, you might consider training in bookkeeping software and taking some general business management classes to prepare for these duties.

 Step 2: Get Licensed

 Most states require candidates to be licensed or certified to work as a pest control technician.
 A state's agriculture department is normally the responsible licensing agency.
 In many states, candidates must be a minimum of 18 years old and pass a written exam to be eligible for licensing.
 Upon completion of the examination, the applicant usually must submit a licensing application with the appropriate fee.
 Some states have additional requirements.